 Pros: From a reasonably close distance, appears to be an average soda can; nobody thinks twice when seeing someone walking with a soda in their hand

-Cons: Cans are not allowed everywhere especially inside stadiums or other venues; at close inspection you can see small traces of the beer can underneath
+Cons: Cans are not allowed everywhere, especially inside stadiums or other venues; at close inspection, you can see small traces of the beer can underneath

 Purchase: Make your own by following the steps in this online video:

 SlickShotz! – They look like little IV bags you may find in a hospital for little people but they actually hold about three oz. of liquor.
 The SlickShotz! bags come with a heat sealer that is almost identical to the one that vacuum packs food you have seen on infomercials.
 The bags can be reused at least twice and possibly more depending on how carefully you tear them open.
 Just fill up the bags at home with about three ounces of your favorite liquor, seal them and place them in an inconspicuous place.
-Put them in your underwear, your socks, back pocket, coat pocket, etc. The smallest kit comes with 25 pouches, the heat sealer and batteries.
+Put them in your underwear, your socks, back pocket, coat pocket, etc. The smallest kit comes with 25 pouches, heat sealer, and batteries.
 You can purchase more bags once you use up the quantity from your initial kit order.

-Pros: Bring in as much liquor as you want depending on how many bags you can smuggle; affordable and reusable, small and easily hidden
+Pros: Bring in as much liquor as you want to depending on how many bags you can smuggle; affordable and reusable, small and easily hidden

 Cons: Only holds three oz per bag; can not fill with carbonated beverages because the pressure will cause them to explode;

-Beer Belly – Most everyone has seen this old technique posted up and shared on Facebook or Pintrest.
+Beer Belly – Most everyone has seen this old technique posted up and shared on Facebook or Pinterest.
 The concept is simple in that the Beer Belly is a harness or sling that contains a bladder inside that is worn over your torso, under a shirt.
 When the bladder is full of liquid, you appear to have a spare tire around your midsection, thus concealing the hooch you are sneaking inside.
 Holds up to 80 ounces of any hot or cold beverage and includes a suction tube to drink directly from the Beer Belly.